narendra-create/Best-Fullstack-Projects/Local-Bite/server/next.md

 - test new schemas --done
 - use bcrypt and jwt in site for security --done
 - make function to verify payment on paymentcontroller --done
-- make a function to get current paid orders in ordercontroller
+- make a function to get current paid orders in ordercontroller --done
+- make controller for analytics data
+- make routes for analytics controller

 ## Routine Api Checks after changing code